Bcu.Cict.CmsApi.Entities.Content.Corporate.Content.MediaItem?.AlternativeText

 The staff at the college were not helpful or understanding of my learning difficulty, and told me I would never get into university because I would not pass the entry exams.
 However, this made me determined and I got four offers from universities.

-I put BCU as my first choice and I really wanted be a part of this University because it was dyslexia accredited and I knew I needed help with my study.
-The University has given me support with my dyslexia through one to one sessions and extra time.
+I put BCU as my first choice and I really wanted be a part of this University because it was dyslexia accredited and I knew I needed help with my studies.
+The University has given me support with my dyslexia through one-to-one sessions and extra time.

 Since coming to BCU, I feel more confident - not that I lacked confidence before, but I feel I have found my voice and people take me more seriously.
 I do still worry a lot about qualifying but I think this is because it means so much to me.
 There are still challenges - I failed my last assignment and have to re-sit it.
 This has made my anxiety really bad because I want to qualify so much.